ichsanulamal/ichsanulamal.github.io/content/posts/things-i-wish-existed.md

 ## Things I Wish Existed

+**Scarcity is still the defining factor for many key resources in most aspects of life, at least for now.**

+But with the recent GPT boom, even without reaching full AGI, the gap in knowledge scarcity is already starting to shrink.

+I believe AGI will speed up progress in nearly every field, and it could play a big role in reducing scarcity across the board.

+Of course, things like energy and raw materials from the Earth are still hard to replicate.
+We'd need some kind of modern-day alchemist for that.
+And honestly, I think AI could become something close to that.

+There are risks too, especially the existential ones.
+AI has completely changed the game when it comes to creating art—something humans have always been proud of, sometimes arrogantly so.
+We've often believed that only we can make meaningful art or feel deep emotion.
+But now AI can mimic us, and sometimes it even creates something more creative, just by relying on math and probability.
+I’m exaggerating a bit here, mostly because I’m terrible at math, but it’s still kind of mind-blowing that we’ve gotten to this point.

+What I’m writing here is really a mix of what I wish existed before the GPT boom and what’s possible now.
+This feels like the time when Pramoedya Ananta Toer, in *Bumi Manusia*, was amazed by the invention of the bicycle.
+But GPT?
+That’s just the beginning.

+I think the future will be both incredible and a little eerie.

+So here’s my list of what I wish existed in this world:

 ### Mosque Social Credit System

 This is something I wrote in college and tried to share with some friends, but I don’t think anyone read it—most probably didn’t feel it was relevant.